My New Book!

 Listen to your depression.
 It may be an unwelcome guest in your brain, but it is definitely telling you something.

 Additionally, an evolutionary psychology approach compels us to look at depression as part of psychic healing.
 In a sense, depression is an enforced break from the craziness around us.
-In this sense, think of depression as the equivalent of pain radiating out of a fractured brain.
-We may be telling ourselves we need to go to work, meet our deadlines, attend to our personal obligations.
+Here, we need to think of depression as the equivalent of pain radiating out of a fractured brain.
+We may be telling ourselves, for instance, we need to go to work, meet our deadlines, attend to our personal obligations.
 Our depression is telling us: Screw that, time out.
 You're not going anywhere.

 For decades, under Freudian influence, psychiatry sort of endorsed this view.
 "Depression" was seen as part of an underlying "neurosis," the pain rather than the fracture.
-You treated the neurosis rather than the depression.
+You treated the neurosis - the fracture - rather than the psychic pain of depression.

 The catch was that the treatment of the day - psychoanalysis - did not make depressed patients better.
-Biological psychiatry, which replaced Freud, did have some success in improving outcomes.
+Biological psychiatry, which replaced Freud, did have some success in improving outcomes, in treating the pain.
 The catch was patients often remained miserable and relapses were common.
 Obviously, merely treating the pain has its limits.

 Clearly, there is room for reconciling the Freudian mindset with biological psychiatry - the DSM-II world view, in effect, with the DSM-III and its successors.
 Indeed, Nobel Laureate Eric Kandel of Columbia University talks of a new "science of the mind" that would embrace both Freud and neurobiology.